freecooperunion/disorientation/index.md

   In 2012, a year into Bharucha’s term, eleven students locked themselves into a room, demanding the President step down.
 Here we are three years later.
 Direct action gets the goods, even if it takes a while.

   So hang in there.
 Familiarize yourself with the situation by reading this book, and anything else you can get your hands on.
 Channel your energy and ideas into developing, demanding, and fulfilling a Free Cooper Union.
 And don’t stop there.
 We want everything.
 So can you.
----
+colophon: |
   **A note on abridgement.**
   Much of the content in this reader has been <strike>hacked and slashed</strike> edited for brevity.
 Where we have abridged content, we will provide links to unabridged versions.

   **Correct us if we’re wrong.**
   We’ve been compiling information for three years, but we’re still learning.
 We did our best to fact-check before printing, but we’ll do our best to amend inaccuracies.

   **There are no stupid questions.**
   Write an email to <a href="mailto:cooperunionsos@gmail.com?subject=Disorientation">cooperunionsos@gmail.com</a> and Free Cooper students or alumni will get back to you.
+---